Pahoeh0e/SOC_Home_Lab/Operations/Operation-Watering-Hole/README.md

 ## Operation Watering Hole: End-to-End Detection Engineering

 A simulated attack chain demonstrating Linux endpoint detection via Wazuh FIM and auditd, mapped to MITRE ATT&CK.
+This was inspired by the THM Hacker Holidays CTFs which I then wanted to replicate and refine to my lab.

 ## Threat Scenario